 “He’ll be right back,” she assured herself, glancing about nervously at the many hiding places that existed inside the cavern.
-She then raised her skirts to climb a little higher on the stony nest in order to be nearer the golden egg.
+She then raised her skirts to climb a little higher onto the stony nest in order to be nearer the egg.

 Taking a seat on a flatter area of rock, she twisted at the waist to face the massive egg.
-Her hands caressed its warm exterior, admiring marbled veins of purple and amber that weaved in and out across the surface.
-She pressed both palms flat against the egg.
-There was a stirring from inside.
+She caressed its warm exterior, admiring marbled veins of purple and amber that weaved across the surface.
+When she felt a stirring inside, she pressed both palms flat against the egg.

-Closing her eyelids, she concentrated on willing her mind to see more of what lay behind the protective shell.
+Closing her eyelids, she concentrated on seeing more of what lay behind the protective shell.
 Images attacked her thoughts, paired with sensations that could only be explained as coming from the youthful dragon.
 He was restful and content, but physically uncomfortable.
-His growing body took up most of the available room inside the egg, curled up tight in a fetal position.
+His growing body took up most of the available room inside, curled up tight in a fetal position.
 Moldable wings, thin and pliable, curved around the dragon’s squatty trunk, acting as a protective layer between him and an abrasive inner lining of crystals.
-The dragon’s developing skin lacked overlapping scales of armor typical of older dragons.
+The dragon’s developing skin lacked overlapping scales typical of older dragons.
 Instead, the fetus was entirely textured with thick bumps.
 He existed in a sticky fluid that filled the small amount of leftover space inside.
-His squat snout hung open, showing a full set of razor sharp teeth, shorter than the natural daggers Eena had witnessed close up on Ascultone.
+His squat snout hung open, showing a full set of razor-sharp teeth, shorter than the natural daggers Eena had witnessed close up on Ascultone.

-Eena’s heartbeat quickened when the egg rocked, but her hands remained firm against the shell.
+Eena’s heartbeat faltered when the egg rocked, but her hands remained firm against the shell.
 The baby dragon was kicking his clawed feet, searching for stretching room.
 His talons scratched against the inner lining of gemstones.
 They were an unclear dark shade.
 It was hard to tell exactly what color.
 Maybe brown or a deep green or rich purple.
-They were definitely not white or any light shade.
-Eena was certain it wouldn’t be long before the creature forced his way out, as confined as he was.
+They were definitely not white or any light color.
+Eena was certain it would not be long before the creature forced its way out.

-Sensing Edgar’s presence, Eena opened her eyes.
-She watched him look into the nest at her hands resting on the egg.
+Sensing Edgar’s presence, she opened her eyes and watched him look into the nest.

 “What are you doing?” he asked.